Theatre

 What else do we want to know about the Theatre domain?

-As was already apparent from the above 'Overview & Key Figures', there is not always enough data available about the theatre sector, especially if we want to split it up into subdomains.
-This often makes it difficult to provide large-scale insight into challenges and developments in the sector.
-For example, we saw that there has been a fluctuation in the number of theatre halls and their audience capacity in recent years: where does this fluctuation come from?
-Is this stronger in some regions than in others?
-Furthermore, there is a strong focus on halls, while the entire theatre landscape is much more comprehensive.
-For example, what about the numbers theatre festivals and companies, what types are there and what are the developments in this?
+As already became apparent from the 'Overview & Key Figures' above, there is not always a sufficient amount of data available regarding the theatre sector, especially when we want to break it down into subdomains.
+As a result, it is often difficult to provide large-scale insight into the challenges and developments within the sector.
+For instance, we observed that there has been a fluctuation in the number of theatre venues and their audience capacity in recent years: where does this fluctuation come from?
+Is it stronger in some regions than in others?
+Where does the decline in theatre festivals come from, and what are the effects of this?
+Moreover, there is a strong focus on venues, whereas the entire theatre landscape is much more comprehensive.
+What is the situation, for example, regarding the number of companies and independent theatre productions (e.g., affiliated with)?
+VVTP), what types are there and what is the status of developments in that area?
 In the future, data from DIP may provide more insight into this.

 Want to know more about the Theatre domain?